munificent/craftinginterpreters/book/parsing-expressions.md

 ^code synchronize

-It discards tokens until it thinks it found a statement boundary.
+It discards tokens until it thinks it has found a statement boundary.
 After catching a ParseError, we'll call this and then we are hopefully back in sync.
-When it works well, we have discarded tokens that would have likely caused cascaded errors anyway and now we can parse the rest of the file starting at the next statement.
+When it works well, we have discarded tokens that would have likely caused cascaded errors anyway, and now we can parse the rest of the file starting at the next statement.

 Alas, we don't get to see this method in action, since we don't have statements yet.
 We'll get to that [in a couple of chapters][statements].
 For now, if an error occurs, we'll panic and unwind all the way to the top and stop parsing.
-Since we can only parse a single expression anyway, that's no big loss.
+Since we can parse only a single expression anyway, that's no big loss.

 [statements]: statements-and-state.html